 Step 1: An in-depth health and medical history.

-It is important the chiropractor knows this information so he can provide the best care, which includes ruling out any potential red flags or contraindications to treatment, whether x-rays or referral for additional examinations or tests are needed.
+It is important the chiropractor knows this information so they can provide the best care, which includes ruling out any potential red flags or contraindications to treatment, whether x-rays or referral for additional examinations or tests are needed.
 A copy of this form can be found by clicking on the new patient form link .

-Once this form is complete, it will be provided to the chiropractor to read prior to you seeing him.
+Once this form is complete, it will be provided to the chiropractor to read prior to you seeing them.
 The chiropractor will then introduce himself and commence the consultation which starts by you providing a brief synopsis of the complaint.
 Depending on the issue at hand, the chiropractor may ask you questions to determine any or all of the following: description of the symptoms (e.g. lightening pain, aching discomfort), frequency & duration of the symptoms, location of pain, relieving factors that make pain feel better (e.g. rest, heat pack), aggravating factors that make pain worse (e.g. exercises, driving) and others depending on the particular situation.

 Step 2: Observation